 Child support cases can be emotional and draining.
 A child support lawyer’s job is to ensure that the child’s custodian is compensated by anyone who is also legally responsible for caring for the child.

-If you are concerned you are being deprived of adequate compensation for caring for your child, need to draft or modify a child support agreement, ensure payments are made or need to understand child support laws, the attorneys at the Law Offices of Randolph Rice can help.
+If you are concerned you are being deprived of adequate compensation for caring for your child, need to draft or modify a child support agreement, ensure payments are made or need to understand child support laws, the Baltimore child support attorneys at the Law Offices of Randolph Rice can help.

 We work tirelessly on behalf of you and your children.
-A Baltimore family law attorney from our firm can represent Maryland residents throughout Baltimore County, including Dundalk and Rosedale, and Howard and Anne Arundel counties.
+Our Baltimore child support attorneys from our firm can represent Baltimore residents throughout Baltimore County, including Dundalk and Rosedale, and Howard and Anne Arundel counties.

 Understanding Child Support Law in Baltimore